rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2011-for-email-hosted-on-exchange-2010.md

 type: article
 created_date: '2012-02-08'
 created_by: Rackspace Support
-last_modified_date: '2015-01-09'
+last_modified_date: '2016-01-28'
-last_modified_by: Jered Heeschen
+last_modified_by: Rose Coste
 product: Microsoft Exchange
 product_url: exchange
 ---

+This article describes how to set up your
-The following article will get your Microsoft Exchange 2010 Mailbox setup with your Microsoft Outlook 2011 email client:
+Microsoft Exchange 2010 mailbox to work with your
+Microsoft Outlook 2011 email client.

 1\.
 Open Outlook and from the Outlook drop-down menu, select **Preferences**.
 In the Outlook Preferences menu, select **Accounts**.